tobiasoh/CoxBVS-SL/BayesSurv/README.md

-# BayesSurv

 ## Warning

-This folder is NOT updated anymore.
-It is replaced by [zhizuio/BayesSurv](https://github.com/zhizuio/BayesSurv.git).
+This folder is updated anymore.
+It is replaced by [ocbe-uio/BayesSurvive](https://github.com/ocbe-uio/BayesSurvive).